Pavel-Sushko/pavel-sushko/README.md

 - 📚 Studying Computer Science at John Abbott College
 - 💻 Working on cyber security projects
 - ℹ️ Working on a business project with C#, and SQL
-- 😃 Open to working on C# or Python projects
+- 😃 Open to working on C#, Python, PHP projects
 - 🎵 80s Music is the best music
 - 🥊 MMA